pymeasure/pyleco/README.md

   For an example of a measurement script see `measurement_script.py` in the examples folder.

 If you want to set some property of the instrument (e.g. `instrument.voltage = 5`), you can just use the `director` transparently: `director.device.voltage = 5`.
-In the background, the TransparentDirector, which does not have a `device`, sends a messsage to the Actor to set that parameter.
+In the background, the TransparentDirector, which does not have a `device`, sends a message to the Actor to set that parameter.
 The Actor in turn sets that parameter of the instrument driver, which in turn will send some command to the device to take an appropriate action (e.g. setting the voltage to 5 V).

 Currently you cannot call methods in a similar, transparent way, without manual intervention.